 What are California Cyclists NOT Required to Do?

-Generally, it is required that cyclists stay to the right side of the road and use bike lanes whenever possible, but there is no requirement that cyclists do this at all times.
+Generally, it is required that cyclists stay on the right side of the road and use bike lanes whenever possible, but there is no requirement that cyclists do this at all times.
 Cyclists may ride in different areas of the road:

 - when they are keeping pace with traffic;